gotoiot/service-django-rest-api/README.md

 ![screenshot-admin-panel](doc/screenshot-admin-panel.png)

 To use the admin site you must create a superuser before.
-Execute the command `docker-compose run code-api python manage.py createsuperuser`, enter your email and your password twice and then go to [admin endpoint](http://localhost:8000/admin) to login with your credentials.
+Execute the command `docker-compose run django-rest-api python manage.py createsuperuser`, enter your email and your password twice and then go to [admin endpoint](http://localhost:8000/admin) to login with your credentials.

 There are many sections included in the admin, like `Accounts`, `Tokens`, `Sites`, `Social Accounts` and `Users`.
 This applications are included in the base project to provide user auth flows.